Another Perfect Murder

 and though we were not poor, I never had the kind of money to buy whatever I

 wanted, whenever I wanted.
-My father used tell me, “Aditi, never keep money as
+My father used tell me, “Aditi, in life, never keep money as

 the target.
 Money will automatically come when you work sincerely.”